Mary Maguire said...

 I am writing in response to the special reports about waste management that appeared in the Nation section of your newspaper on November 1st and 2nd.

 While I applaud any attempt to inform the public about this serious social and environmental problem, I was appalled to discover that the series of articles you ran were biased in favour of the politico-corporate cartel that has been running this industry for years.
+There was no mention at all of the other initiatives that are already taking place in the country which deal with municipal solid waste from a different perspective.

 The articles rightly pointed out the problems associated with landfills but to suggest that incinerators are the only option is at best misleading and at worst a deliberate attempt to keep the rate-paying public misinformed.